telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListEditCommandColumn.md

             You can use this property, by setting it to false, to disable resizing for a particular column, while preserving this functionality for all the other columns.

-###  Reorderable `Boolean`
+###  ShowAddButton `Boolean`

-Gets or sets a value indicating whether the column can be reordered client-side.
+Gets or sets a value indicating whether the Add Record button will be shown.

-###  MinWidth `Unit`

-Gets or sets minimum width of the column.
-Used when resizing.

-###  MaxWidth `Unit`

-Gets or sets maximum width of the column.
-Used when resizing.

-###  Display `Boolean`
+###  ShowEditButton `Boolean`

-Gets or sets a value indicating whether the cells corresponding to a column would be rendered with a 'display:none' style attribute (end-user-not-visible).
+Gets or sets a value indicating whether the Edit button will be shown.
-            To completely prevent cells from rendering, set the  property to false, instead of the Display property.

-###  OrderIndex `Int32`
+###  Sortable `Boolean`

-Gets or sets the order index of column used when reordering the columns.
+Should override if sorting will be disabled

 ###  SortExpression `String`

 The string representing a filed-name from the DataSource that should be used when grid sorts by this column.

+###  ToolTip `String`

+Gets or sets the title attribute that will be applied to the buttons.

+###  UniqueName `String`

+Gets or sets a unique name for this column.
+The unique name can be used to
+            reference particular columns, or cells within grid rows.

+###  UniqueName `String`

+Each column in Telerik RadTreeList has an UniqueName
+            property (string).
+This property is assigned automatically by the designer (or the first time you want to access the columns if they are built dynamically).

+###  UpdateImageUrl `String`

+Gets or sets the URL of the image for the Update button when
+             is set to ImageButton.

+###  UpdateText `String`

+Gets or sets the text of the Update button in the edited items.

+###  Visible `Boolean`

+Gets or sets a value indicating if the column and all corresponding cells would be rendered.

 ## Methods

+###  GetSortExpression

+By default returns the SortExpression of the column.
+If the SortExpression is not set explicitly, it would be calculated, based on the
+            DataField of the column.

+#### Returns

+`System.String`

 ###  InitializeCell